jtwangfos/SimpleLogger/README.md

 # SimpleLogger

-A non-singleton, non-static logger for in-project log.
+> A non-singleton, non-static logger for in-project log.

-First, you need to create a file for some env constants and require it in Logger.php;
++ First, you need to create a php file to store some env constants and require it in Logger.php;

-Then, modify member $logDir to your log path and make sure it's writable;
+Then, modify member variable $logDir to your log path and make sure it's writable;

-Change the member function Logger::ifWriteByEnv() and use the env constants to control what levels to write in different envs.
+Modify the member function Logger::ifWriteByEnv() and use the env constants to control what levels to write in different envs.
 <pre>
 require 'Logger.php';
-$identifier = 'test'; // some dir to distinguish dirs in your $logerDir
+$identifier = 'test'; // a dir to distinguish in your $logerDir, like /path/to/your-log-dir/test.
 $logger = new Logger($identifier, __FILE__, __CLASS__);
 $content = 'this is a test';
 $logger->info($content, __METHOD__, __LINE__);